Undergraduate Study - Frequently asked questions

 Do you offer undergraduate programs in English?

-What does teaching and learning look like at Jacobs University?
+What does teaching and learning look like at Constructor University?

 Students usually learn through lectures, seminars, lab courses, tutorials, workshops, and excursions.
 Professors and lecturers provide individualized assistance, as each student is assigned a faculty member to act as their personal academic advisor for the duration of their studies.

-Are internships and / or study abroad part of the undergraduate programs at Jacobs University?
+Are internships and / or study abroad part of the undergraduate programs at Constructor University?

 Do I have to live on campus?